RebelToolbox/RebelDocumentation/tutorials/export/exporting_basics.rst

 --------

 Now that you have a working game, you probably want to share your success with others.
-However, it's not practical to ask your friends to download Godot just so they can open your project.
+However, it's not practical to ask your friends to download Rebel just so they can open your project.
 Instead, you can *export* your project, converting it into a "package" that can be run by anyone.